zregvart/tssc-dev-multi-ci/README.md

 Note that the MY_IMAGES_TO_VERIFY is a workaround so that the image being verified is the image that was just built.
 This is only for development purposes.
 If MY_IMAGES_TO_VERIFY is not set then the image list will be produced by the `gather-deploy-images` script as per usual.

-## Jenkins mode

-This repository is a Jenkins buildable repository.
-You manually create a `pipeline` project in Jenkins, and reference the Jenkinsfile in Jenkins.
-You can then run a build.

-To test in Jenkins, `MY_QUAY_USER`, `REKOR_HOST`, `TUF_MIRROR` and `MY_IMAGES_TO_VERIFY` should be set as environment variables in Jenkins.

 ## Configuring Jenkins

 Binaries